mushishi78/consequence/README.md

 ### `Object#m`

-As a shorthand for the `Object#method` method, it can be useful to alias this to m, such as in the Success/Failure example.
+As a shorthand for the `Object#method` method, it can be useful to alias this to `m`, such as in the Success/Failure example.
 To do this for all objects:

 ``` ruby
 require 'consequence/core_ext/m_alias'